HeapHopper/Spotit/markdown/01_data_preparation.md

 After handling the `playlist_name` and `playlist_genre` column, all that left to deal with are the genres columns - and we can start merging the duplicated rows!

 Tracks appears in multiple playlists, usually have multiple associated genres - one from each playlist.
-By encoding the generes we will get replace the `playlist_genre` column with encoded colmuns that will make it possible to merge the rows without loosing data.
+By encoding the genres we will get replace the `playlist_genre` column with encoded columns that will make it possible to merge the rows without loosing data.

 ### Genres overview